 Take a look at this image:

-Furthermore, notice the third ring in the picture above…THAT’S RIGHT, RHODIUM PLATING WEARS OFF AND FADES QUICKLY.
-Depending on how often you wear the piece, your specific body chemistry, and taking into account the thickness of the plating itself, rhodium plating can and will wear off, as well as scratch.
+Rhodium plating wears off and fades quickly.
+Depending on how often you wear the piece, your specific body chemistry, and the thickness of the plating itself, rhodium plating will wear off and scratch.

 This can happen in as little as a few weeks, a few months, or a few years.
 However, the fading of rhodium plating is inevitable and can prove costly.

 As mentioned earlier, rhodium is rare and expensive.
 Due to price volatility, re-plating your pieces can run you upwards of $100.

 Furthermore, serious problems can occur if a rhodium plated piece needs to be sized, shortened, soldered or repaired.
 The heat of the torch during these operations can damage and/or strip the plating.